What is Dobson’s Model of Classroom Management?

 Guidelines on How to Use Punishment

 It is important to note that you have to punish effectively in order to gain the benefit of it as proposed by Dobson and his colleagues.
-But how do you that effectively?
+But how do you do that effectively?
 There are still unanswered questions that are still lingering in the minds of teachers who wish to administer it in the classroom.

 There is abundant information in the literature about how to administer punishment.
 But I want to provide you with the limits to observe when supplying punishment.
 I think this is much more important in helping you to determine what not to do when punishing a student.
 Essex (1989) provided a list of the ten mistakes not to make when punishing a student.
 These are shown below;